Caregiver Pathway

 The Home Child Care Provider Pilot and Home Support Worker Pilot provide an opportunity for caregivers to obtain permanent residency if they meet certain requirements.
 These criteria include:

-• Having a minimum of 12 months of full-time qualifying work experience within the 36 months prior to applying.
+• Having a minimum of 12 months of full-time qualifying work experience within the 36 months before applying.

 • Achieving a Canadian Language Benchmark (CLB) of 5 in language tests.